JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Enter the following prompt:

-    +++Use question 1 as the icebreaker, and generate a slide that includes a complementary image.
-Insert this slide as the first slide in the presentation.+++
+    *Use question 1 as the icebreaker, and generate a slide that includes a complementary image.
+Insert this slide as the first slide in the presentation*

     Now, you've got a great way to start a conversation among your meeting participants.
 Let's look at the presentation now, and see how we can make it even more powerful.

+1. Since Copilot can't directly insert the slide into your current presentation, click on **Yes, please provide the slide file** and click the red arrow.

+2. Once Copilot finishes rendering, **Download the icebreaker slide**

 #### Exercise 3 - Insert an image